Short link: opensrs.help/migration

 Migrating your users to the OpenSRS Email Service can be done with little or no disruption of service by following the recommended steps below.
-This guide provides

 The migration process is composed of 4 different phases:

-- Preparation (3 weeks prior)
+- Preparation (three weeks prior)

-- Pre-migration (1 week prior, is recommended)
+- Pre-migration (one week prior, recommended)

 Note: The exact timing of the following tasks is up to you, though we recommend that you inform your users about the upcoming change at least three weeks before the migration.